 The ureters are two thick tubes which act to transport urine from the kidney to the bladder.

 In this article, we shall look at the anatomy of the ureters – their anatomical course, neurovascular supply and clinical correlations.

 The ureters arise in the abdomen as a continuation of the renal pelvis, and terminate in the pelvic cavity – where they empty into the bladder.

 The ureters arise from the renal pelvis – a funnel like structure located within the hilum of the kidney.
 The renal pelvis receives urine from the major calyces.
 The point at which the renal pelvis narrows to form the ureter is known as the ureteropelvic junction.

 After arising from the ureteropelvic junction, the ureters descend through the abdomen, along the anterior surface of the psoas major.
 Here, the ureters are a retroperitoneal structure (located behind the peritoneum).

 At the area of the sacroiliac joints, the ureters cross the pelvic brim, thus entering the pelvic cavity.
 At this point, they also cross the bifurcation of the common iliac arteries.

-Once within the pelvic cavity, the ureters run down the lateral pelvic walls.
+Once within the pelvic cavity, the ureters travel down the lateral pelvic walls.
 At the level of the ischial spines, they turn anteromedially, moving in a transverse plane towards the bladder.